 To lead your organization during a chaotic period:

 - Trust your instincts.
 Speed matters.
 With little to no time for review, you’ll need to jump in and make your best call — most likely sooner than you’re comfortable with.

 - Tune into and acknowledge people’s emotions.
 They are often afraid, anxious, and unsettled.
 Clear communications and swift action can help alleviate these emotions and allow your team to focus on the actions needed to power through.

 - Prepare your team to adapt when new information comes in and circumstances evolve.
 Acknowledge that this is an unprecedented situation and that things may change, and change again.
 But for now, this is where we’re going.

 - While you brace for change, provide as much grounding as you can in what won’t change: your vision and mission, your values, and your commitment to work through the crisis together.

 - Be prepared to change course if you need to.
 There’s no one right way to do this — just the best way that’s right for the moment.

 Complexity, like chaos, brings with it a shortage of clear and simple answers.
 But it’s a little less daunting.
 The truth is, our lives and businesses have become increasingly complex in recent years.
 The silver lining is that leading through periods of extreme complexity helps us prepare for a future that’s more multidimensional, fast-paced, and automated.

 Navigating complexity requires a mental roadmap that helps you see what’s happening now while mapping out the possible changes to come.
-Clearly communicating your vision to your organisation will help people join you on this journey and move forward with your guidance.
-To help lead your organisation through complexity:
+Clearly communicating your vision to your organization will help people join you on this journey and move forward with your guidance.
+To help lead your organization through complexity: